Braga Open

 Schedule

-Below is the expected schedule for the 2023 tournament in Braga, with the singles final being played on Sunday, the 1st of October 2023.
+Below is the schedule for the 2023 tournament in Braga, with the singles final being played on Sunday, the 1st of October 2023.

 DayDateRound